One of our members has ported repeater QTH details to a Garmin points of interest file.

 I’ll update this POI file periodically – the file is not date coded so updates should simply be copied directly over any old file – other POI files present will not be affected.

-The Garmin file may be downloaded from the link below.
+The latest Garmin file (Jan 2020) may be downloaded from the link below.